 In our Five-Question series, we highlight the staff and faculty behind the compelling work at Ariadne Labs.

-Q: What first attracted you to Ariadne Labs?
+Q: What brought you to Ariadne Labs?

 I was previously working with the state, and there were, appropriately, limitations on what the state was able to do.
 I think I was looking to be less constrained by those limitations and more able to explore what health care quality improvement and process improvement could look like in a different setting.
 A big focus in health care policy circles is moving upstream.
 So, instead of providing housing to someone who’s unhoused or providing treatment to someone with opioid use disorder, what can you do before they get to that point?
 And that’s a really cool idea, and I think you can really move needles in terms of outcomes and cost savings and patient experience.

 Ariadne is truly designed to be nimble and be more able to go where the need is and explore that need and hopefully address the need.
 We’re in this space to help those who are already here to raise up the voices and put forward ideas that might have either not been talked about or been marginalized to provide whatever resources and value we can bring to the equation without being the whole equation.
 I found that it’s a genuine place to be in terms of actually trying to be savvy and compassionate about making change.